How to Become a Notary in Massachusetts

 Is notary training or an exam required to become a notary or to renew a notary commission in Massachusetts?

-No. New applicants seeking appointments as Massachusetts notaries public and renewing notaries are not required to take and pass any notary course of study or examination to be appointed and commissioned.
-However, all applicants for a Massachusetts notary public commission must read Chapter 222 of the General Laws, as amended by Chapter 289 of the Acts of 2016, and agree to comply with all its terms.
+New and renewing applicants seeking appointments as Massachusetts notaries public are not required to take any training or pass an exam.
+However, all applicants must read Chapter 222 of the General Laws and agree to comply with all its terms.

 How much does it cost to become a notary public in Massachusetts?

-- An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or a false claim is filed against you as a notary.
-(This step is optional.)
+- The fee for an errors and omissions insurance policy (optional).
+This insurance policy is designed to protect you if you are sued for unintentional mistakes or if a false claim is filed against you.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Massachusetts?